in-the-keyhole/fyne-gptconsole/README.md

 ### MacOS

-Copy `build/gptconsole.app` to application or desired folder select and double click to run
+Copy `build/gptconsole.app` to application or desired folder select and double-click to run.

 ### Windows

-ToDo
+Todo

 ### Linux